Arcadia, California: Postwar period

 Arcadia largely grew up as the well-to-do suburb of neighboring Pasadena, with many early residents being the sons and daughters of long-established Southern California families.
 A large tract of estate homes was developed by Harry Chandler, the scion of the Los Angeles Times, who lived in adjacent Sierra Madre, California.
 The city became the residence of choice for many corporate chief executives, including those in the aerospace, horse-racing, and finance industries.

 The postwar boom saw Arcadia grow rapidly into a suburban residential community, with many of the chicken ranches being subdivided into home lots.
 Between 1940 and 1950, the population grew by more than two and a half times.
 The housing boom continued through the 1950s and 1960s and along with that growth came the necessary infrastructure of schools, commercial buildings, and expanded city services.

 During the postwar boom, a modern commercial district developed along Baldwin Avenue south of Huntington Drive in west Arcadia.
 In 1951 this strip, called the West Arcadia Hub, was anchored by a new, locally owned Hinshaw's department store.
 This was the first large department store to be built in Arcadia, and the largest in the western San Gabriel Valley outside the city of Pasadena.
 This development marked the beginning of Arcadia's gradual transformation into one of the leading shopping districts of the San Gabriel Valley.

 In 1947, 111 acre that comprised the heart of the Baldwin Ranch were deeded to the State of California and the County of Los Angeles, and developed into Los Angeles County Arboretum and Botanic Garden.

-Until a Supreme Court ruling in 1965, every property sale contract within the borders of Arcadia had to include a provision that the new owner could only sell the property to a white Protestant.
-However, these clauses had been ruled unenforceable by the Supreme Court's ruling in 1948's Shelley v.
-Kraemer, and many non-Protestant families did, in fact, own homes and live in Arcadia well before 1965.